solana-labs/solana/docs/src/apps/jsonrpc-api.md

   - `owner: <string>`, base-58 encoded Pubkey of the program this account has been assigned to
   - `data: <string|object>`, data associated with the account, either as base-58 encoded binary data or JSON format `{<program>: <state>}`, depending on encoding parameter
   - `executable: <bool>`, boolean indicating if the account contains a program \(and is strictly read-only\)
-  - `rentEpoch`: <u64>, the epoch at which this account will next owe rent, as u64
+  - `rentEpoch: <u64>`, the epoch at which this account will next owe rent, as u64

 #### Example: